Skip to main content

 Care Guide

 Plant in moist, humus-rich, well-drained to average soil with a pH of 5.0–7.0 in partial to full shade.
-Water consistently during establishment and during summer dry periods; does not tolerate prolonged drought.
-Mulch annually with leaf litter or shredded bark to maintain humus content and moisture.
+Consistent moisture is needed during establishment and during summer dry periods; the plant does not tolerate prolonged drought.
+Annual mulching with leaf litter or shredded bark maintains humus content and soil moisture.
 No fertilization is required in soils with adequate organic matter.
-Performs in zones 3–8.
-Once established, clumps spread slowly by rhizome and do not require division for many years.
-All parts are highly toxic — keep away from children and pets.
+Hardy in zones 3–8.
+Established clumps spread slowly by rhizome and do not require division for many years.
+All parts are highly toxic; the berries contain cardiogenic toxins, and consumption of a small number can cause cardiac arrest.

 Pruning

 No routine pruning is required.
-Cut stems to the ground in late fall after frost or leave standing through winter for wildlife habitat.
-Remove spent fruiting stalks in spring.
+Stems are cut to the ground in late fall after frost, or left standing through winter for wildlife habitat.
+Spent fruiting stalks are removed in spring.
 Division in early spring is rarely necessary and may be done every 8–10 years if clumps become overcrowded.
-All plant parts are toxic — wear gloves when handling.
+All plant parts are toxic; sap contact causes skin irritation in sensitive individuals.

 Pruning Schedule